nanopool/nanominer/README.md

 1. [Launching from command line](#launching-from-command-line)
 1. [Examples of Configuration Files](#examples-of-configuration-files)

-**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, Cuckaroo29, Cuckarood29, RandomX and RandomHash2 algorithms.
-The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, GrinCoin and many others.
+**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, Cuckaroo30, RandomX and RandomHash2 algorithms.
+The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, Cortex and many others.
 This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards (with the exception of RandomX and RandomHash2 algorithms which are supported only on CPU).
+Cuckaroo30 algorithm is only supported on AMD Radeon RX 570 16 GB GPU.

 In order to work with Nvidia GPUs **nanominer** needs Nvidia driver **410.48 and newer on Linux** or **411.31 and newer on Windows**.

 In order to begin mining Ethereum with nanominer, ***it's enough to simply input your wallet*** in the configuration file.

-Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, GrinCoin and other currencies.
+Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Pascal, Cortex and other currencies.
 As a result of the research carried out, it was found that **nanominer** performs on par with, and sometimes better than, competing program products.
 Independently of this, **nanominer** stands out with its high stability and simple setup.

 ## Reporting bugs and technical support
 For reporting bugs, technical support, feature requests and community discussions feel free to use the following communication channels: